 Why is it important to identify and develop HiPo talent?

-Identifying high potential talent is a critical part of your overall talent strategy.
-As leaders of people, it is incumbent upon us to ensure that our talent strategies are directly aligned to what we need to accomplish as a business.
+Identifying high-potential talent is a critical part of your overall talent strategy.
+As leaders of people, it's a key responsibility to ensure that our talent strategies are directly aligned to what we need to accomplish as a business.

 Identifying HiPo talent allows us to aggressively develop the next wave of talent who will be required to execute on our business priorities.
 This is especially critical in the talent market organizations are currently facing.
 The battle for external talent is nothing short of ruthless!